mothdotmonster/random-pcbs/README.md

 These are random PCB designs I've made.
 You can do whatever you want with them.

+They have probably not been tested and come with no guarantees.
+Make them at your own risk.

 These works are licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].